 Know where and when you’ve left your data;

 Search for and track the types of data you’ve left behind;

 Manually enter data to keep track of so that it is always at your fingertips, like your credit card numbers and banking information, phone numbers, loyalty cards, credit freeze pin codes, license plate numbers, or family member social security numbers.

-If you shared your credit card or home address with a company, the Data Manager captured that for you.
+If you shared your credit card or home address with a company while data collection was ON, the Data Manager captured that for you.
 For example, open the Data Manager and search for the last four digits of your credit card number, or your house number, e.g. “1165.”
 The Data Manager will show you with whom and when you left your data.
 Now, if you lose your credit card or move, you know who to contact.

 Warning: It is possible to encrypt all the data saved in the Data Manager, BUT, if you do so, the search feature will not be able to re-index the encrypted data, and it will no longer be searchable.

 The Data Manager lets you manually store, encrypt, and retrieve data.
 Open the Data Manager on your desktop browser or mobile app and click/tap the button.
 Enter any information you like.
 For example, you can use the Data Manager to store your full credit card and banking information.
 Lose your wallet, you’ll have the information you need to take action.
 Or, use the Data Manager to store your credit freeze pin codes.
 You no longer have to rely on your memory or a piece of paper to remember them.
 Remember to then encrypt your data to keep it safe!